Azincourt Energy (CVE:AAZ) Shares Up 50% – Here’s Why

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) shares traded up 50% during mid-day trading on Tuesday .
+(CVE:AAZ – Get Free Report) traded up 50% during mid-day trading on Wednesday .
 The company traded as high as C$0.02 and last traded at C$0.02.
-101,744 shares changed hands during mid-day trading, a decline of 58% from the average session volume of 241,028 shares.
+101,744 shares changed hands during trading, a decline of 58% from the average session volume of 241,028 shares.
 The stock had previously closed at C$0.01.

 Azincourt Energy Company Profile